Chemistry Department Scholarships

 Some of these departmental scholarships are for students that have already made some progress towards their degree (Reynolds and Challen), and others are specifically for incoming freshmen (Bravo and Magnuson).

-Students should apply for the Reynolds Scholarship and the Challen Scholarships in the fall semester.
-For application forms and specific information about the scholarships offered in Fall 2018, please use these links.
+Students normally apply for the Reynolds Scholarship and the Challen Scholarships in the fall semester.
+For application forms and specific information about the scholarships offered in Fall 2020, please use these links:

 The John R. and Laurie S. Townsend Chemistry Scholarship is to be awarded to a student who majors in one of the five chemistry degrees program with at least 60 credit hours and 22 chemistry credits completed at WCU and a GPA of 3.25 or above.
 The applicants must include an essay of no more than 200 words to address the financial need.
 The Department of Chemistry Scholarship Committee will select the recipient based on academic performance, extracurricular activities and financial need.